 Gupha Pokhari is a serene lake set on a ridge looking east towards the Kanchenjunga massif and west towards Makalu and the Khumbu Himal (mountain).
 From here, a short trek follows the Milke Danda ridge due north, climbing to 4,700 m towards Jaljale Himal, a remote area with a scattering of lakes and inhabited by mountain people of Tibetan origin.

 You can then descend east to the Mewa Khola (stream) and continue to Taplejung's airfield and further on to the Kanchenjunga Conservation Area.

 On the way to Taplejung is another ridge known as Milke Danda (2,905m) which is popular for its rhododendron forest.
 This ridge provides a closer view of the Kanchenjunga and Kumbhakarna mountains and some amazing sunrise and sunset views when the weather is just right.
 It lies on the trekking route between Taplejung and Basantapur Bazaar.

 Pattek Danda (2,500 m) is equally popular for sunrise and sunset spectacles and also offers a panoramic view of the Himalayas from Mt.
 Everest to Kanchanjungha.
 Pattek Danda is ideal for short treks and is also a good location for picnics.
 The popular Goddess Kali temple is a 2-hour walk west from Basantapur Bazaar.
-Pattek Danda, about 3 km from Basantapur can also be reached via Chitre calling for a15-minute drive.
+Pattek Danda, about 3 km from Basantapur can also be reached via Chitre after a 15-minute drive.
 From here Pattek Danda is a 30-minute hike.

 The Marg Pokhari watershed area has a dense forest where some popular species of rhododendron and other precious plants thrive.
 Marg Pokhari is on the way to Basantapur from Sindhuwa, which is 5 km from Basantapur Bazaar.